lumigator

 [!NOTE] Lumigator is in the early stages of development.
 It is missing important features and documentation.
 You should expect breaking changes in the core interfaces and configuration structures as development continues.

 As more organizations turn to AI for solutions, they face the challenge of selecting the best model from an ever-growing list of options.
 The AI landscape is evolving rapidly, with twice as many new models released in 2023 compared to the previous year.
-Yet, in spite of the wealth of metrics available, there’s still no standard way to compare these models.
+However, in spite of existing benchmarks and leaderboards for some scenarios, one may find it challenging to compare models for their specific domain and use case.

 With Lumigator MVP, Mozilla.ai aims to make model selection transparent, efficient, and empowering.
 Lumigator provides a framework for comparing LLMs, using task-specific metrics to evaluate how well a model fits your project’s needs.
 With Lumigator, we want to ensure that you’re not just picking a model—you’re picking the right model for your use case.